Details for: Mank Pilgrimage Path

 Description

-A prayer walk to Mank
+A pilgrimage to Mank

 Starting point of the tour